issusk0/rustmachi/README.md

 # rustmachi
-Rustmachi is a project for Peer to Peer VPN to work as hamachi but built in rust.
+Rustmachi is a project for Peer to Peer (L3 TUN) VPN to work as hamachi but built in rust.